Grief and Loss

 Or maybe the loss is so very big that you cannot imagine actually getting in touch with it…

-So you keep pushing it away… yet every time you bump up against those thoughts.
+So you keep pushing it away… yet keep bumping up against it.

 You’re aware that there’s pain that needs an outlet.
 Many things in daily life might remind you of the loss, and it might be getting harder to ignore.